MaxTheWhale/firefox-extensions-ecosystem/doc/API_proposal.md

 ### Storage-specific metadata
 Note that other properties will be returned, but they are not supported by all providers, so relying on them would prevent easy provider switching.
-Refer to the [Google Drive](https://developers.google.com/drive/api/v3/reference/files) and [One Drive](https://docs.microsoft.com/en-us/graph/api/resources/driveitem?view=graph-rest-1.0) metadata documentation for details.
+Refer to the [Google Drive](https://developers.google.com/drive/api/v3/reference/files) and [OneDrive](https://docs.microsoft.com/en-us/graph/api/resources/driveitem?view=graph-rest-1.0) metadata documentation for details.

 ## Methods
 The API provides classes for each cloud storage provider that are used as the